Multiwoven/multiwoven/README.md

 <h1 align="center">Open Source Reverse ETL & Customer Data Platform (CDP)</h1>

 <p align="center">
 Multiwoven is an open-source alternative to <b>HighTouch</b>, <b>Census</b>, and <b>RudderStack</b>.
-With Multiwoven, you can easily sync data from your data warehouse to your business tools, turning your data warehouse into a Customer Data Platform (CDP).
+With Multiwoven, you can easily sync data from your data warehouse to any business tool, turning your data warehouse into a Customer Data Platform (CDP)
 </p>